AmazingApps/Amazing-Windows-Apps/README.md

 All apps are sorted in alphabetical order.

+Note: these following appps will NOT be listed although may deserve a try:

-Note: for some apps, there can be fixed or cracked versions, e.g. ads-peeling versions, which feel cool but will NOT be listed here.
-Plus, I will neither list those apps with strict regoinal purpose, e.g. NPR One Desktop, Pinyin Input, etc.
+1. fixed or cracked versions, e.g. ads-peeling versions, which can feel cool.
+2. strict regoinal purpose, e.g. NPR One Desktop, Pinyin Input, etc.